-- The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark. - During the summative assessment an examination sub minimum of 40% is required. - A module mark of at least 50% is required to pass the module.
+• The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark.

-Module code: FKLG412 | Semester 1 | NQF level: 8, Credits: 16

-TITLE: PHARMACOLOGY III A

-On completion of this module the student should be able to:

-- demonstrate a thorough knowledge and understanding of the pharmacophysiology of the endocrine system and to relate this to various endocrine disorders; - demonstrate an in-depth basic knowledge and understanding of the pharmacology of the respective hormones, hormone antagonists, hominoids and other drugs affecting hormone function, and to apply this knowledge in the treatment of applicable diseases and disorders; - apply thorough knowledge and insight pertaining to the influence of pharmacokinetic principles and parameters in the safe, effective and correct use of drugs, as evinced by endocrine-active drugs; - apply knowledge of the basic pharmacokinetic and pharmacodynamic characteristics of drugs, identify possible shortfalls and to propose remedial steps based on the use of pharmacokinetic calculations; - integrate knowledge and understanding into drug action in the endocrine system with any relevant topics from previous modules in Pharmacology; - demonstrate a basic knowledge and understanding concerning the pharmacophysiology of human sexual functioning, sexual disorders and general sexology, as well as an in-depth knowledge and understanding of the action of drugs w.r.t. sexual health; - advise about the principles and techniques of pharmacological contraception and family planning; - application of the above-mentioned knowledge to advise on sexual health care; - make differential diagnoses within the context of the module to promote optimal drug use; - based on basic and clinical pharmacological knowledge, analyse treatment strategies and select suitable drugs for treatment and to advise thereon, including to apply ready knowledge in verbal and written modes; - resolve / prevent drug-induced problems (e.g. side effects, toxicity, interactions) in the context of the module concerned; - apply ready knowledge in clinical scenarios; - retrieve and verify information from sources, including to communicate information and advice in accurate, coherent and scientific written and verbal communication to patients, the public and health professions; - use appropriate technology in performing duties and responsibilities, technology and research; - function as a member of a group / health team; and - on the basis of a professional ethical-moral value system: act in the interests of the patient.

-This module currently employs only the formal standard assessment method for formative assessment.

-- 4x formal written assessments (between 20-30% each): 100% - The various formative assessment components are computed to provide a participation mark (PM) which, in conjunction with a "Proof of Participation", grant a student access to the summative assessment during the semester examination session (with a minimum PM of 35% / 40% required for access to the summative assessment). - The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark. - During the summative assessment an examination sub minimum of 40% is required. - A module mark of at least 50% is required to pass the module.

-TITLE: PHARMACEUTICS I A
+Compute the module mark.
+During the summative assessment an examination sub minimum of 40% is required.
+A module mark of at least 50% is required to pass the module.
+Method of delivery: Full-time - ester 1 NQF level: 8, Credits: 16 TITLE: PHARMACOLOGY III A Module outcomes: On completion of this module the student s hould be able to: demonstrate a thorough knowledge and u iology of the endocrine system and to relate this to various endocrine disorde lology of the endocrine system and allogy of the respective hormones demonstrate an in-depth basic knowledge hormone antagonists, hominoids and other e . treatment of applicable diseases and disc , • apply thorough knowledge and insight pe okinetic principles and parameters in the safe, effective and correct use of di ugs, as evinced by endocrine-activ e drugs; • apply knowledge of the basic pharmacok netic and pharmacodynamic charac cteristics of drugs, identify possible shortfalls and to propose remedial steps I based on the use of pharmacokinet ic calculations; • integrate knowledge and understanding i nto drug action in the endocrine sy stem with any relevant topics from previous modules in Pharmacology; • demonstrate a basic knowledge and un • • • functioning, sexual disorders and general sexology, as well as an in-depth kr nowledge and understanding of the action of drugs w.r.t. sexual health; advise about the principles and technique application of the above-mentioned know - make differential diagnoses within the con - based on basic and clinical pharmacologi • • • for treatment and to advise thereon, inclu resolve / prevent drug-induced problems (e.g. side effects, toxicity, interact ions) in the context of the module concerned; apply ready knowledge in clinical scenarios; • retrieve and verify information from sources, including to communicate information and advice in accurate, coherent and scientific written and verbal communication to patients, the public and health professions; use appropriate technology in performing duties and responsibilities, technology and research; function as a member of a group / health team; and on the basis of a professional ethical-moral value system: act in the interests of the patient.
+Assessment methods - Formal formative: This module currently employs only the formal standard assessment method for formative assessment.
+Assessment methods - Summative: 1x3 hour written summative assessment (100 marks).
+Assessment plan: • 4x formal written assessments (bet • The various formative assessment components are computed to provide a participation mark (PM) which, in conjunction with a "Proof of Participation", grant a student access to the summative assessment during the semester examination session (with a minimum PM of 35% / 40% required for access to the summative assessment).
+The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to • The participation mark and examination mark (summative assessment mark) are used in a 1.1 ratio to compute the module mark.
+During the summative assessment an examination sub minimum of 40% is required.
+A module mark of at least 50% is required to pass the module.
+Method of delivery: Full-time - ostor 1 NQF level: 6, Credits: 16 TITLE: PHARMACEUTICS I A